Paddy Power refund if win offer is available on popular football matches.

 This is a back, lay and hope strategy.

-Ideally, we will place a qualifying bet on an outcome where PSG cannot win.
+Find a qualifying bet with an outcome where PSG cannot win.

-However, the key is to find the closest gap between back and lay odds.
+However, the key is to find tightly matched back and lay odds.

-I often back Anytime Goalscorer (even if the player plays for the refund trigger team!).
+I often back Anytime Goalscorer (even on a player in the refund trigger team!).
 This market tends to have good qualifying odds.

 - Place a £9 lay bet on Kylian Mbappe at 2.46 in the ‘Anytime Goalscorer’ market on Smarkets exchange.
 Qualifying loss is around £1.